mozilla/data-docs/datasets/mozetl/search_aggregates/intro.md

 `search_aggregates` is designed to power high level search dashboards.
-It's quick and easy to query from, but the data is coarse.
+It's quick and easy to query, but the data are coarse.
 If you need fine-grained data, consider using `search_clients_daily`.

 #### Contents